We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 Thankfully, there are some really solid RPGs out there that you can play with just a group of players.
 That’s right, no dungeon master required!

 Fiasco is a game that has generated quite a bit of hype, and for good reason.
 The GM-less RPG has interesting mechanics that are all about small-time capers gone disastrously wrong.
+You can get everything you need to play Fiasco Classic for pretty cheap if you go digital-only, but the physical copy is worth getting if you can.

 2. Goblin Quest

 Goblin Quest is definitely not a serious game, but it’s definitely fun.
 It’s all about slapstick violence as the goblins you’re playing meet their end.
 Of course, if the dice are friendly, you might actually survive, but don’t get your hopes up.
+You can grab a digital copy of the rules via Itch, but we always recommend a physical copy.

 If you want a GM-less RPG that has super deep mechanics, Universalis is perfect for you.
 The game first came out in 2002 and it’s still pretty popular today.
 It’s a game that’s primarily focused around actually creating the setting and world as you play, which is quite different from most tabletop RPGs.
 It gives every player the power to create the world, rather than game master doing all the designing.